eukara/freecs/README.md

 Run
 > ./build_game.sh valve

 First, so we have a usable menu.

 then either run Nuclide's `./build_game.sh cstrike` shell script, or issue `make` inside ./cstrike/src for whenever you need to recompile FreeCS.

-You need to also provide data-files.
+** !!
+You need to also provide data-files !! **

 There's separate scripts inside FreeHL's cloned valve/ directory and FreeCS's cstrike/ directory for grabbing/moving the data files from various install media.

 The archive.org scripts for Half-Life will download content from the various demo builds of Half-Life, and can use yt-dlp for grabbing the music.
+You should be able to get everything required to play off the Internet.

 ## Community